tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/流管理_intl_en.md

-Log in to the CSS Console and go to **[Live Streaming Management](https://console.cloud.tencent.com/live/streammanage)** to view the online streams, stream history, and forbidden streams.
+Log in to the CSS console and go to **[Stream Management](https://console.cloud.tencent.com/live/streammanage)** to view the live streams, stream history, and forbidden streams.
 ![](https://main.qcloudimg.com/raw/e8a433c19b3a86882eac03629526fb2c.png)

 ### Disabling a stream
 Click **Disable** to disable a push address.
-Once disabled, the address cannot push streams.
+Once disabled, the address cannot be used to push streams.
 ![](https://main.qcloudimg.com/raw/9f056d15c34a32da0dd8c6e4b07de3fc.png)
 ![](https://main.qcloudimg.com/raw/6acdff6a095c683969603dcfe4d0f4cb.png)